Approximate Bayesian Model Selection with the Deviance Statistic: Calibrating the -Prior

 This is an interesting result.
-First, $\widetilde{\Delta}$ is non-negative, which confirms the conjecture from Section \eqref{sec:test-based-bayes:defining-test-based} that the TBFs tend to be larger than the corresponding DBFs, at least when $g$ is estimated by empirical Bayes.
-Second, the error is approximately linear in the deviance $z_j$ and inversely related to the sample size $n$.
-However, for fixed $R_j^2$ the deviance $z_j$ grows linearly with $n$ which shows that the error $\Delta$ is approximately independent of the sample size.
-Finally, this formula suggests a simple bias-correction of mTBFs in GLMs, by multiplying \eqref{eq:maximum-tbf} with $\exp(-\widetilde{\Delta})$, which we will apply in Section \ref{sec:progn-modell-30:variable-selection}.
-We note that the approximation \eqref{eq:Delta} is fairly accurate as long as $z_j/n$ is not too large, say $z_j/n < 1$.
-For illustration, Figure \ref{fig:comparison} compares the exact error $\Delta$ of log TBFs with the approximation \eqref{eq:Delta} for $n=1000$ and $z_j$ between 10 and 1000.
+First, $\widetilde{\Delta}$ is positive so the mTBFs will tend to be larger than the corresponding mDBFs.
+Second, the error is approximately linear in the deviance $z_j$ and inversely related to the sample size~$n$.
+However, for fixed $R_j^2$ the deviance $z_j$ grows linearly with $n$, which shows that the error $\Delta$ is approximately independent of the sample size.
+Finally, this formula suggests a simple bias-correction of mTBFs in GLMs by multiplying \eqref{eq:maximum-tbf} with $\exp(-\widetilde{\Delta})$, which we will apply in Section~\ref{sec:progn-modell-30:variable-selection}.
+We note that the approximation \eqref{eq:Delta} is fairly accurate as long as $z_j/n$ is not too large, say, $z_j/n < 1$.